Will-Stahl/distributed_systems_projects/Project_3/README.md

 In this case, the peer terminal usually prints an error message saying that the tracker is currently not tracking the requested file and the user is prompted to enter a new command.

 Note: One small limitation of our system is that the peer does not periodically update the server with its list of files.
-A peer only updates its file sharing details when it is launched or if it leaves and joins the server using the command line operations "join" and "leave" that we have defined.
+A peer only updates its file sharing details when it is launched, when it leaves/joins (using the server using the command line operations "join" and "leave" that we have defined), or when it successfully downloads from another peer.
 So, if a user were to manually delete a file from a peer's folder, the peer would have to leave the tracking server and then join back to allows the tracker to be updated with the latest file sharing information associated with that peer.
+A successful download would NOT accomplish this since the peer tracks its files state with data structures when it is up (it only scans its directory on startup).

 ### Download Time Analysis